 ETR's Upcoming Affirmative Consent Live Trainings

 The registration deadline for this training has passed.
-If you would like to be notified of future training announcements, please email Lia Cassanego at firstname.lastname@example.org.
+To be notified of future trainings, please email Lia Cassanego at email@example.com.